vancouverschoolofirishmusic/vancouverschoolofirishmusic.github.io/teachers.md

 ## Eoin Caulfield
 ![Eoin Caulfield](assets/img/eoin.jpg)

-Eoin is a concertina and flute player from Dublin, Ireland who has been living in Vancouver for the past 5 years.
+Eoin is a concertina and flute player from Dublin, Ireland who has been living in Vancouver for the past five years.
 He has been playing Irish traditional music since as early as he could talk, and has had the pleasure of learning from some of Ireland’s greatest proponents of the music, including Aoife O’Connor, Micheál O’Raghallaigh, Noel Hill, Harry Bradley and Paul McGrattan.
 Eoin has won regional and All-Ireland Fleadh medals both solo and in céilí bands, and was a full-time gigging musician and music teacher in Dublin for several years, before moving to Vancouver and returning to his accountancy career.